-Celebrity Christmas trees – our favourite famous firs
+Celebrity Christmas trees – our favourite famous firs from Kylie Jenner, Peter Andre, Zoella and more

 Mariah Carey

+Related: Four ways you’re wasting money this Christmas – and how to avoid it

-All we want for Christmas is for Mariah to come round and give us a hand decorating our trees!
+Ok, so this is a throwback shot, but we couldn’t have a celeb Christmas round up without including Mariah.
+All we want for Christmas is for her to come round and give us a hand decorating our trees!